aws/aws-application-networking-k8s/docs/concepts/overview.md

 Notice that the Kubernetes Gateway API syntax is used to create the gateway, HTTPRoute and services, but Kubernetes gets the details of those items from VPC Lattice:

 - **Infrastructure provider**: Creates the Kubernetes `GatewayClass` to identify VPC Lattice as the GatewayClass.
-- **Cluster operator**: Creates the Kubernetes `Gateway`, which gets information from VPC Lattice related to the Service Gateway and Service Networks, as well as their related Service Policies.
+- **Cluster operator**: Creates the Kubernetes `Gateway`, which gets information from VPC Lattice related to the Service Gateway and service networks, as well as their related Service Policies.
 - **Application developer**: Creates `HTTPRoute` objects that point to Kubernetes services, which in turn are directed to particular pods, in this case.

 This is all done by checking the related VPC Lattice Services (and related policies), Target Groups, and Targets.